 Non-Student Accounts Receivable

 You may not realize it, but IU sells goods and services to entities outside of the university and across the globe.
-Jennifer George, Director of Non Student Accounts Receivable, will host this UFF presentation.
-Jennifer will describe Accounts Receivable's role within the university and demonstrate how departmental staff can distinguish between customers and vendors as well as the appropriate use of invoice corrections, credit memos, and write-offs.
+Benjamin Rudman, Non Student Accounts Receivable & Crimson Card Manager, will host this UFF presentation.
+Ben will describe Accounts Receivable's role within the university and demonstrate how departmental staff can distinguish between customers and vendors as well as the appropriate use of invoice corrections, credit memos, and write-offs.

 This session provides an overview of accounts receivable activity at IU.
 Hands-on trainings are held by the Non Student Accounts Receivable team on an as-needed basis.
 Contact firstname.lastname@example.org for more in depth training.